 For over twenty years (1490-1468), a woman ruled Egypt: Hatshepsut.
 She is not the first pharaoh woman; it had already happened the first time during the Old Kingdom and a second time during the Middle Kingdom.
 But the two previous pharaoh women had reigned in times of crisis, which had followed splendid periods.
-Hatshepsut, on the other hand, is the head of a rich and powerful era in Egypt.
+On the other hand, Hatshepsut was the head of a rich and powerful era in Egypt.

 The young king, whose career seemed promising, dies early.
 His death puts Egypt in a difficult situation.
 Thutmose II leaves two daughters and a son, the future Thutmose III.
 But he is still a child, unable to carry out the difficult task for which he is destined.
 Then takes the regent Hatshepsut: "daughter of the king, sister of the king, bride of god, great royal bride", she will govern the country according to the will of her nephew, as she says.